erickbytes/lofipython/content/blog/solving-my-broken-google-authenticator-app.rst

 I moved on from the debacle.
 A month or so later on a different website, this time a cryptocurrency exchange, I attempted to log in.
 Once again, the codes were invalid.
 I tried multiple times, but seeing it wouldn't work I stopped before a lock was placed on my account.

-Since I was dealing with a Google product, I consulted Google Gemini AI model to seek guidance.
+Since I was dealing with a Google product, I consulted Google's Gemini AI model to seek guidance.

 .. image:: {static}/images/asking-google-gemini-authenticator-issue.png
   :alt: asking Google Gemini for help with Google Authenticator